wmhass/WeatherApp/README.md

 ## Third party libraries
 ---
-The only third party library being used in this project is the `AFNetworking`, which is one of the most popular networking library for iOS.
-The library is installed and maintained using `Cocoapods`
+This project uses two dependencies only, the `AFNetworking`, which is one of the most popular networking library for iOS, and the `OCMock` library, which is an Objective-C implementation of mock objects library used for writing tests.
+All the libraries are installed and maintained using `Cocoapods`.

 <br />
 ## App screenshots